3 Ways Podcasting For Marketing Benefits Your Brand

 In simple terms, “Podcasting is the preparation and distribution of audio files using RSS to syndicate to subscribers.”
 Podcasting, for marketing purposes, is a great way to share knowledge and news, be it for business or personal brands.

-According to Infinite Dial findings, podcasting listening has grown by a impressive 23% since 2015.
-Almost one quarter of the world’s population is tuning into podcasts to know more about their active interests.
+According to Infinite Dial findings, podcasting listening has grown by an impressive 23% since 2015.
+Almost one-quarter of the world’s population is tuning into podcasts to know more about their active interests.
 And this is only expected to increase in the future.